contentful/experience-builder/examples/next-pages-router/README.md

-# Studio Experiences with Next.js Pages Router Example
+# Studio Experiences with Next.js Pages Router example

 This example demonstrates how to use the Next.js Pages Router to create a server rendered page with Studio Experiences.

 For more information, see [Using Experiences with Next.js](http://localhost:8001/developers/docs/experiences/using-with-nextjs/) in the Contentful docs.

-## Getting Started
+## Getting started

 Before you begin, you should already have a Contentful space with Studio Experiences enabled and configured.
 If you do not yet have a space, please contact your Contentful account representative.